Audi A6 saloon - Interior & comfort

 The A6 represented a big step forwards in interior design, technology and connectivity – not just for the A6 itself, but for the executive-car class as a whole.
 However, the full extent of technology on offer depends on how many boxes you tick on the order form.

-Audi's 'Virtual Cockpit' configurable instrument cluster is available as part of a Technology Pack.
+Audi's 'Virtual Cockpit' configurable instrument cluster is available on most models.
 This presents all the usual driving information on a digital display ahead of you, with the option of showing 3D map data with speed and other information overlaid.

-Navigation information can also be displayed on the high-definition central display, which measures 10.1 inches across the diagonal, when the MMI Plus navigation option is specified.
+Navigation information can also be displayed on the high-definition central display, which measures 10.1 inches, when the MMI Plus navigation option is specified.
 This screen is one of the hallmark features of the car, using gesture-recognition technology to interpret touch inputs and also providing haptic and acoustic feedback when a command is selected.
 There's also voice control, which is said to understand 'human language', so you needn't stick to carefully memorised phrases, unlike previous voice-recognition systems.

 Below this is a narrower 8.6-inch screen that controls the car's comfort and convenience functions, which include climate control.
 It's also used to input text into the infotainment system, where its location low down in the centre console means you can brace your hand comfortably to use it, rather than stabbing at a high-mounted touchscreen as used to be the case in the old car.